Data-driven priors and their posterior concentration rates

-\citet{martin.walker.eb} and \citet{martin.mess.walker.eb} recently employed a new type of empirical Bayes procedure in two structured high-dimensional Gaussian linear models and obtained optimal minimax posterior concentration rates.
-Their main idea is to suitably center the prior around a good estimator of the parameter, a relatively straightforward task for these normal linear models.
-An important practical consequence is that the computationally convenient normal priors, which have been shown to be suboptimal in these problems in a classical Bayesian context \citep[e.g.,][Theorem~2.8]{castillo.vaart.2012}, do actually meet the conditions for optimality in this new empirical Bayes context.
-It is not clear, however, if this strategy of prior centering can be applied to cases beyond these normal linear models.
-In this paper, we develop a general framework for this new kind of empirical Bayes approach, with supporting theory.
+Fortunately, there are other strategies for constructing empirical priors. \citet{martin.walker.eb} and \citet{martin.mess.walker.eb} recently employed a new type of empirical Bayes procedure, in two structured high-dimensional Gaussian linear models; related approaches to these problems can be found in \citet{belitser.ddm}, \citet{belitser.nurushev.uq}, \citet{belitser.ghosal.ebuq}, and \citet{ariascastro.lounici.2014}.
+Their main idea was to suitably center the prior for $\theta$ around a good estimator, and they were able to establish various optimal posterior concentration rate and structure learning results.
+An important practical consequence of their approach is that the computationally convenient conjugate normal priors, shown to be suboptimal in the classical Bayesian setting, do actually meet the conditions for optimality in this new empirical Bayes context.
+The practical and theoretical benefits in these cases have been refined and extended in \citet{ebpiece}, \citet{ebcvg}, and \citet{ebpred}; see, also, \citet{lee.lee.lin.deb}.
+However, their empirical prior construction and the posterior concentration results rely heavily on the Gaussian linear model structure, so whether there is a general framework underlying these developments remains an open question.
+Our main contribution here is to give an affirmative answer to this question, by presenting a general empirical prior construction and establishing general posterior concentration rate results.

-A benefit of this general framework is its simplicity and versatility, i.e., that the conditions are relatively easy to check for standard prior types and that the same techniques can be used for a wide range of models and/or true parameters.
-For example, the proposed approach can handle models that involve mixtures of light- and heavy-tailed kernels (Section~\ref{SS:mixture1}), something that apparently the existing Bayesian nonparametric machinery currently cannot do \citep[e.g.,][p.~1229]{kruijer.rousseau.vaart.2010}.
-Shape-restricted problems, such as monotone density estimation, discussed in \citet{salomond2014}, is another situation where the standard Bayesian machinery is not fully satisfactory, but the methods presented herein can be applied directly.
+To set the scene, let $X^n$ be the data, indexed by $n \geq 1$, not necessarily independent and identically distributed (iid) or even independent, with joint distribution $\prob_\theta^n$ with density $p_\theta^n$ indexed by a parameter $\theta$ in $\Theta$, possibly high- or infinite-dimensional.
+For a sequence of prior distributions, $\Pi_n$, on $\Theta$, the posterior distribution, $\Pi^n$, for $\theta$ is defined, according to Bayes's formula, as